near/stakewars-iii/challenges/troubleshooting.md

 This is related to RPC issue, don't worry about it.
 You will maybe have some timeout, you can use your localnode by adding ```--nodeUrl 127.0.0.1:3030```

+## I want to move my node to other VPS/Cloud provider.

+Do regular steps to mount a node on the new VPS/Cloud and take in consideration this:

+1. Copy over node_key.json
+2. Copy over validator_key.json
+4. Stop the node primary node
+3. Stop the secondary node
+4. Restart the secondary node

 ## A hardfork is announced, what should I do?
 (For shardnet on July 2022)